China’s alleged abuses in Xinjiang

 Forced labour

-China also stands accused of forced “labour transfer” programs using Uyghurs to fuel international supply chains, especially in the textile sector.
+China also stands accused of forced “labour transfer” programmes using Uyghurs to fuel international supply chains, especially in the textile sector.

 Beijing claims the initiatives ease poverty by finding well-paid jobs for rural residents with low incomes.